 Transformation continues to be key to the Council achieving its outcomes.
-The Transformation Programme Board provides structured officer-level scrutiny chaired by the Depute Chief Executive - Education, People & Business.
+The Transformation Programme Board provides structured officer-level scrutiny chaired by the Depute Chief Executive.
 The Transformation programme is further scrutinised via the Policy & Resources Committee and through the Audit & Risk Management Committee and Scrutiny Panels.
-These arrangements have been subject to suspension due to the Covid response and will be reinstated when circumstances allow.
+These arrangements have been subject to suspension due to the COVID-19 response and will be reinstated when circumstances allow.
+The Transformation programme will be refreshed to reflect the Council's COIVD-19 recovery priorities and strategic planning for the organisation of the future, with an updated programme expected to be agreed in 2022/23.